StefanGrimminck/Spip-Go/README.md

-# Spip - Internet Sensor
+# Spip - Network Honeypot Sensor

-Spip is a lightweight network sensor that logs incoming TCP traffic (plain and TLS) as structured JSON records for easy ingestion.
+Spip is a lightweight, low-interaction network honeypot sensor.
+It listens for arbitrary incoming TCP traffic (plain and TLS), captures what scanners and bots send, and logs each connection as structured JSON (ECS-shaped) for easy ingestion into your SIEM or data lake.

 ## Quick Start